Bishma/admafu/Mantle Clamp Ikea Mount/README.md

 # Mantle Clamp / Ikea Lack Enclosure Mount

 I made my Ikea Lack enclosure 3 Lacks tall.
-It means less bending but it also allows for a lot of wobble.
-The enclosure sits in front of a stove mantle in our garage so I made a mounting bracked that could clamp to it without damage.
+It means less bending to work with my printer, but it also allows for a lot of wobble.
+The enclosure sits in front of a stove mantle in our garage so I made a mounting bracket that could clamp to it without damage.
 To help dampen the vibrations I added press fit pads printed in 40D TPU.

+You need 2 of the TPU pads, one fore the clamp and one for the screw.
+You should screw the screw partway in before adding its TPU pad.

 ![assembled clamp not yet installed](images/assembled.jpg)